The Brief Guide That Makes Creating a More Sustainable Home Simple

 Install High-Performance Windows

 A major cause of energy loss is windows, especially if they are single-pane.
-But homeowners can make their homes more energy-efficient by installing windows with double-glazing and special coatings.
+But homeowners can make their homes more energy-efficient by installing windows with double glazing windows Bristol and special coatings.

 Further, if you live in colder climates, then choose insulated frames, as they will help retain heat.
 And those in warmer climes should find windows with reflective qualities to maintain a cool temperature throughout their homes.